Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Relative or absolute location, and filename of the log file.
+The relative or absolute location and filename of the log file.

 The default directory is OS-dependent: